xiuyiqian/cs449s23-project-objectTracking/README.md

 6. **Comparison with Baselines:** A comparative analysis of the new algorithms against existing state-of-the-art object tracking methods to highlight their advantages and limitations.

+7. **Use OpenAI API:** Use OPENAI LLM to test their efficiency on input videos

 ## Expected Outcomes

 1. The development of the object detection algorithm.